-▶ Chapter 3 describes various self-lubricating polymer matrix composites for both types of the polymers, such as thermoplastics and thermosets.
+Chapter \triangleright 4 describes various self-lubricating polymer matrix composites for both types of the polymers, such as thermoplastics and thermosets.
 Polymer matrix has been used with multiphase reinforcement materials, such as fibers and textiles for strength, and solid lubricant materials for lubricating properties.
-A detailed description of lubrication mechanism and various factors affecting polymer composites is presented followed by nanostructured self-lubricating polymer composites in ▶ Chap.
-4. The current state of the art is presented on lubricant nanomaterials that give a deep insight to readers about the interaction between filler and matrix materials, modern technologies, and hybrid nanostructures to achieve high-demanding tribological applications. ► Chapter 5 addresses the self-lubricating ceramic matrix composites that signify the applicability of ceramic composites at extreme environmental condition due to their high-temperature resistance and chemical inertness.
-This chapter presents the processing and mechanism for two new types of self-lubricating ceramic composites which are functionally graded materials and core-shell structured composite powders in ceramic matrix.
-The mechanical and tribological properties of these new composites are also compared with traditional self-lubricating composites.
+A detailed description of lubrication mechanism, various factors affecting polymer composites, and tribological applications of polymer composites, followed by nanostructured self-lubricating polymer composites, are presented in Chap. \triangleright 5.
+The current state of the art on lubricant nanomaterials is presented, which gives a deep insight to readers about the interaction between filler and matrix materials, modern technologies, and hybrid nanostructures to achieve high-demanding tribological applications.

-► Chapter 6 deals with the polymeric solid lubricant transfer film.
-The transfer film is essential for lower friction and wear rates, and measurement of these transfer film has been the critical part to control tribological performance.
-In this chapter, recent advances in characterization of polymeric transfer film are focused that includes topographical, adhesive, mechanical, and chemical properties.
+Chapter \triangleright 6 deals with the polymeric solid lubricant transfer film.
+The transfer film is essential for lower friction and wear rates, and measurement of these transfer films has been the critical part to control tribological performance.
+This chapter focuses on recent advances in the characterization of polymeric transfer film, which include topographical, adhesive, mechanical, and chemical properties.